jpastuszek/httpimagestore/README.md

 #### output_store_path

-This statement will output actual storage path on the file system (without root) or S3 bucket stored image.
+This statement will output actual storage path on the file system (without root) or S3 key under witch the image was stored.

 The `Content-Type` of response will be `text/plain`.
 You can specify multiple image names to output multiple paths of referenced images, each ended with `\r\n`.